m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_uiflow/webide.png">

-- At top right coner, navigate to `setting`,here you will need to type in the `APIKEY` displayed on the screen, choose your `Language` and `Device`(core).
+- At top right coner, navigate to `setting`, here you will need to type in the `APIKEY` displayed on the screen, choose your `Language` and `Device`(core).
 Click `OK`.
+- Hold on untill the webpage shows "connected".
-- The device will trying to connect with the UIFlow server.
-Once it connected, the small dot on the screen will turn green.
+- Now that the device has established a connection with the UIFlow server. we can start programming

 <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_uiflow/click_for_apikey.png">